fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Thursday (Apr 18)
-{% include alert.html class='alert' title='Due Date' text="
+{% include alert.html class='warning' title='Recommended Due Date' text="
-Complete a first draft of your [spatial history essay](unm-spatial-history-guidelines) to gauge how your research is coming along and how long its taking
+Complete an outline or very rough draft of your [spatial history essay](unm-spatial-history-guidelines) to gauge how your research is coming along and how long its taking.
 "%}
 IN CLASS: UNM Spatial History essay questions, answers, and critiques.
 We will take volunteers to have their essay DRAFTS critiqued in class.
 It's a GREAT way to get lots of feedback and ideas for improvement.